thomaspzollo/prompt_risk/README.md

 # Prompt Risk Control

+Code accompanying *Prompt Risk Control: A Rigorous Framework for Responsible Deployment of Large Language Models*

+<a href="https://arxiv.org/abs/2311.13628">View paper on arXiv.</a>

 Prompt Risk Control (PRC) is a framework for selecting prompts that minimize a risk criterion (e.g., error rate, toxicity, etc.).
 This framework accounts for more than just empirical average performance on a validation set when selecting a prompt.
 It takes into account the worst-case performance of a prompt through the use of metrics like conditional value at risk (CVaR).
 While problematic generations are rare for many language models, they can be catastrophic in real-world applications.
 This framework allows users to select prompts that minimize the risk of such generations.

 ## Environment Setup